gnmathur/resql/README.md

 [![Java CI with Maven](https://github.com/gnmathur/resql/actions/workflows/maven.yml/badge.svg?branch=main)](https://github.com/gnmathur/resql/actions/workflows/maven.yml)

 # resql
-`resql` defines a database-agnostic grammar to write query strings WHERE clauses.
-It also provides default translators for most common database to process the `resql` WHERE clause syntax into the target database WHERE clause syntax
+`resql` defines a database-agnostic grammar to write query strings WHERE clauses in REST GET query paramter.
+It provides default translators for most common database to process the `resql` WHERE clause syntax into the target database WHERE clause syntax

 ## Feature
 * Provide a more succinct way to express query argument _WHERE_ clauses